 - In-State Residency.
-Connecticut residents per Connecticut General Statutes § 10a-29 - Be a graduate of any Connecticut high school, GED or home school program - Be a first-time college student
+Connecticut residents per Connecticut General Statutes § 10a-29 - Be a graduate of any Connecticut high school, GED or home school program - Be a first-time college student - Complete the Free Application for Federal Student Aid (FAFSA), and accept all available financial aid

-- Complete the Free Application for Federal Student Aid (FAFSA), and accept all available financial aid - Enroll and stay enrolled as a full-time student (12 credits per semester) - Participate in a degree or credit-bearing certificate program - Maintain satisfactory academic progress.
+- Enroll and stay enrolled in a minimum of six credits or more by the Fall and Spring semester deadline associated with the PACT funding. - Participate in a degree or credit-bearing certificate program - Maintain satisfactory academic progress.